JeremyWhale/property-manager-ex/README.md

-# REMEMBER THIS FUCKING COMMAND
+# Commands to deploy on AWS EC2

 <!-- In the backend -->

-docker build -p 8000:8000 api
+docker build -t api

 <!-- In the vite-ui dir -->

 serve -s dist/ & docker run -p 8000:8000 api